dayveedben/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The main difference know is .map() returns a new array while .forEach() doesn't. ... .forEach() just operates on every value in the array

 2. What is the difference between a function and a method?

+    A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+    A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+    Is the function called by new?
+    Is the function called by call(), apply(), or bind()?
+    Is the function called as a method, ie: obj.func()?
+    Is the function called in the global scope?

 5. Why do we need super() in an extended class?

+    The super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function.

 ## Project Set up